shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 Install it [here](https://metamask.io/).

-Use the following configuraton to add the Polygon Mumbai testnet:
+Use the following configuraton to add the Polygon Mumbai testnet.

 ![MetaMask config](../../../.gitbook/assets/metamask-settings-mumbai.webp)